WHAT TO DO WHEN AN EMPLOYEE HAS COVID-19

 Isolate.
 Send the employee home immediately or tell the employee to remain at home.

 Identify possible exposure.
-Identify all individuals the employee worked with in close proximity in the previous 2 days and immediately send these employees home as well.
-Close proximity means within six feet for 15 minutes or more.
-You should also identify and contact any clients, customers or vendors the infected employee came into contact with.
+Identify all individuals the employee came into close contact with and immediately send these employees home as well.
+The CDC defines a close contact as someone who was within six feet of an infected individual for a total of 15 minutes or more over a 24-hour period.
+(This is revised from previous definition of 15 consecutive minutes).
+You should also identify and contact any clients, customers or vendors the infected employee came into close contact with.
 If you share a building or worksite, you should inform property management.
-The CDC recommends that exposed individuals quarantine for 14 days.

 Protect employee privacy.
 When communicating possible exposure to employees and third parties, you cannot share confidential medical information including the name of the employee.

-The CDC recently updated its guidance for how long individuals who tested positive should isolate at home, shortening from 14 to 10 days for those with mild or no symptoms.
+The CDC updated its guidance for how long individuals who tested positive should isolate at home, shortening from 10 to 5 days for those with mild or no symptoms.
 It now recommends that ending isolation should be based on symptoms and not testing and follow these timelines:

-- Those who have severe symptoms may need to continue to isolate for 20 days Those who were exposed to the virus but were never tested and have no symptoms should quarantine for the full 14 days.
+- Those who have severe symptoms may need to continue to isolate for up to 20 days.

 What Are the Reporting Requirements?